Nov 04, 2025

 • Validated by replication.
 The more data points you have, the stronger the data.
 Our Answer Plot data is backed by extensive replicated trials and run through a quality assurance process to help ensure greater accuracy.

 • Prescriptive, not descriptive.
-Graphs and spreadsheets about past performance have their place, but to be successful you need data-driven recommendations for your farm.
+Graphs and spreadsheets about past performance have their places; but to be successful, you need data-driven recommendations for your farm.
 Our data offers you a clear idea of what to do in the future.

 You should know how to manage products from the very first year you plant them.
 Every new CROPLAN product is rigorously tested in our Answer Plot system and evaluated even more in varying locations and conditions before going to market.
 So, the first year a product is in the market, we have data available to help you determine if it’s a worthwhile investment for your operation.